RubenDillon/cybele/Thinfinity-VirtualUI/v3/CS/readme.md

 Download and configure the application
 =

-1. Download the example https://www.cybelesoft.com/es/thinfinity/virtualui/tutorials/ or use your own Access application.
+1. Download the example https://www.cybelesoft.com/es/thinfinity/virtualui/tutorials/ or use your own application.

 2. Unzip the file and open it using for example Visual Studio 2022